Recipes: Tulsi Mint Tea

 1 lime, juiced

 In a small pot, bring 6 cups of water to a low simmer.
 Turn off heat and add the tulsi and mint leaves.
 Cover with a lid and allow to steep for 20 minutes.
 Strain the liquid through a fine mesh strainer into a pitcher or large jar.
 Compost the pulp.
-Stir in the lime juice and honey, if sweetening.
+Stir in the lime juice and sugar, if sweetening.
 Place in the fridge to chill.
 Sip cool but not icy!

 Makes 4 servings